 Inaugurated for the Olympic Games of 1976, the Olympic Stadium hosts on average 2.5 million visitors a year.
 It has – along with the iconic Montréal Tower – become the international symbol of Montréal as a site for sporting events, salons, fairs, shows, exhibitions, film shoots, social events and more.
 Equipped with some 56,000 seats in the stands, it is the largest amphitheatre in all of Québec.

 Maximum capacity: 56,000

 The Bell Centre is home to the beloved Montréal Canadiens hockey team.
 As one of the largest venues in the city, the arena is also the mainstage for the world’s biggest entertainers when they stop in Montréal (such as Beyoncé and U2).
 But it’s not just for hockey games and pop concerts.
-The Centre Bell can be configured into many different venues, covering every possible kind and size of show, from a private centre ice banquet to an intimate 2,000 seat operatic performance to a full-blown rock n’ roll concert.
+The Bell Centre can be configured into many different venues, covering every possible kind and size of show, from a private centre ice banquet to an intimate 2,000 seat operatic performance to a full-blown rock ’n’ roll concert.

 Maximum capacity: 21,000